SeppiaBrilla/University-notes/Machine learning/Classification/Classification.md

 ## Types of classification

-We can find two type of classification (that, in reality, are the same for all machine learning tecniques):
+We can find two type of classification (that, in reality, are the same for all machine learning techniques):
 - [[Unsupervised learning]].
-Often, with classification, the unsupervised tecniques are known with other names different from classification ([[PCA]] is often referred as a demensionality reduction tecnique)
+Often, with classification, the unsupervised techniques are known with other names different from classification ([[PCA]] is often referred as a dimensionality reduction technique)
 - [[Supervised learning]] -> [[Supervised classification]]